nmdoshi/WatsonStudioPremium-Tutorial-COVID19-Analysis/Tutorial1 - Data refinery/DataRefinery.md

 ![refineProj](../images/chartsize.png)

-* Click on `Dual Y axis`. to change the chart type.
+* Click the double arrow to select all different chart options and then click `Dual Y axis`. to change the chart type.
+This option gives users to visualize the data using different chart types.
 ![refineProj](../images/switchchart.png)

 * You can see the cases with bar and line for mean of cases
 ![refineProj](../images/dualchart.png)

 ### 4. Prepare the data for modeling
 Based on the data analysis, we need to do the following to prepare the data for modeling.
 * Remove columns fips
 * Convert column type and create a new column for date